muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "Begin when ready" Shouted Ethan as usual.

-This time, two of the 4 pairs of fighters engaged each other.
+This time, two of the 4 pairs of fighters engaged each other right away.

 Leon and Adrian didn't, instead, they chatted.